asousadias/Risset_Inharmonique1977/README.md

 - some minor changes and bug fixes.
 18 Jan 2007 release:
 - some minor changes and bug fixes, more consistent syntax style.

+## Disclaimer:
+These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Faculdade de Belas-Artes,
 Universidade de Lisboa